 So why do people, even homeschool parents themselves, assume that homeschool students ought to be self-learners, self-starters, lovers of academics?
 Homeschoolers are just ordinary people with all the different personalities and quirks and talents and shortcomings that ordinary people have.

 Now, to be sure, some kids love nothing better than reading, writing novels, doing advanced math, and teaching themselves Russian.
-I actually have one student that had written novels before she even started Level 1, so I know they exist, and I love that they exist.
+I actually had one student who had written novels before she even started Level 1 and was also teaching herself Russian, so I know they exist, and I love that they exist.
 Most students, however, even totally grown adults, need help and external motivation.

 The best kind of instruction, and the most natural, utilizes the pedagogy of imitation, in which the teacher directs the student, by instruction and demonstration, in the correct use of the skills, followed by repeated practice by and correction of the student.